 The HEAT Center and DMAC will implement FAIR principles:

-Data will be findable through publically accessible and searchable meta-data indexes (need to decide if the DS-I Africa ODSP is going to be the primary mechanisms for meta-data search, UCT also hosts the ZivaHub repository)
+Data will be findable through publically accessible and searchable meta-data indexes (need to decide if the DS-I Africa ODSP is going to be the primary mechanism for meta-data search; UCT also hosts the ZivaHub repository)

-Data will be accessible either openly through a public facing component of the DMP data repository, or through a data access request to DMAC (where a Data Sharing Agreement is required)
+Data will be accessible either openly through a public-facing component of the DMP data repository or through a data access request to DMAC (where a Data Sharing Agreement is required)

 Interoperability will be enabled through the strict adherence to established data and meta-data standards (see above)

-Reuse will be supported through rigorous documentation of the data including limitations and guidance for reuse.
+Reuse will be supported through rigorous data documentation, including limitations and guidance for reuse.

 10. Procedure for making data available to qualified individuals

-The SC will develop a Data Access Request Form which people requesting data need to complete prior to consideration of their request.
-The form will include a proposal outline of the intended research, and the procedures to maintain data confidentiality and security.
+The SC will develop a Data Access Request Form, which people requesting data must complete before considering their request.
+The form will include a proposal outline of the intended research and the procedures to maintain data confidentiality and security.

-The SC will review and approve or reject all requests from the research community, which includes scientists or medical professionals working at academic, non‐profit or government institutions, or commercial companies.
-We will ensure that all requests conform with NIH policies and procedures including compliance with informed consent procedures if relevant, and any limitations stipulated by the institutions/investigators who contributed data to either of the RPs.
+The SC will review and approve or reject all research community requests, including those of scientists or medical professionals working at academic, non‐profit or government institutions or commercial companies.
+We will ensure that all requests conform with NIH policies and procedures, including compliance with informed consent procedures if relevant and any limitations stipulated by the institutions/investigators who contributed data to either RPs.
 The study will comply with the principles of the Data Protection Act of the country of the participating site.
-Some countries may have restrictions on data sharing outside of the host country, which we will abide by.
-Researchers who request to share the resources of the HE2AT Center will need to agree to not seek to identify individuals within the dataset, not distribute the data to any other entity, keep the data secure, and acknowledge the HE2AT Center and DS-I Africa as appropriate in publications and presentations (the exact acknowledgement text to be agreed among the DS-I Africa Program).
-Further, researchers who share the Center’s resources will be strongly encouraged to collaborate with and train African investigators as part of the work they conduct with the resources shared.
+Some countries may restrict data sharing outside the host country, which we will abide by.
+Researchers who request to share the resources of the HE²AT Center will need to agree not to seek to identify individuals within the dataset, not distribute the data to any other entity, keep the data secure, and acknowledge the HE²AT Center and DS-I Africa as appropriate in publications and presentations (the exact acknowledgement text to be agreed among the DS-I Africa Program).
+Further, researchers who share the Center’s resources will be strongly encouraged to collaborate with and train African investigators as part of their work with the resources shared.

-There may be exceptions to the resource sharing plans outlined above.
-Firstly, there may be considerations around intellectual property protections for the research products that the consortium aims to commercialize.
+There may be exceptions to the resource-sharing plans outlined above.
+Firstly, there may be considerations around intellectual property protections for the research products that the consortium aims to commercialise.
 Decisions about resource sharing in these circumstances will follow the NIH policies in this regard, including those on resource sharing, disseminating unique research resources, and program income [1, 2].
-The NIH will be provided with a copy of documents or samples of these products developed under the grant award (e.g. the Digital App).
-A large portion of the data we will use in the Project activities will be drawn from the IBM-PAIRS platform, which contains several datasets that require a license for access.
+The NIH will receive a copy of documents or samples of these products developed under the grant award (e.g. the Digital App).
+A large portion of the data we will use in the Project activities will be drawn from the IBM platform, which contains several datasets that require a license for access.
 We will thus not be able to share those datasets without permission from the licensee.

-Clearly, the rights and privacy of individuals who participate in research must be protected at all times.
+The rights and privacy of individuals who participate in research must be protected at all times.
 Thus, data intended for broader use should be free of identifiers that would permit linkages to individual research participants and variables that could lead to deductive disclosure of the identity of individual subjects.
-All data shared beyond the HEAT Center will be de-identified following the procedures described above.
+All data shared beyond the HEAT Center will be de-identified following the abovementioned procedures.
 Requests for original data containing personally identifiable or sensitive information will be referred back to the original study.